PakmanGames/uottahack8/docs/SPEC.md

-# Papa's DO-eria - Technical Specification
+# Rain Maker - Technical Specification

+> *"Rainy with a chance of rogue tech, infrastructure as clouds (IaC) to make it rain"*
+>
-> A Papa's Pizzeria-style web game where players build DigitalOcean infrastructure for enterprise customers.
+> A rogue-like web game where players build DigitalOcean infrastructure with Terraform and make it rain!
 > **Stack:** Next.js 15 (App Router) + Tailwind CSS + TypeScript
 > **Hosting:** DigitalOcean App Platform
 > **Mode:** Simulation with Terraform code generation